 (2) Straightforward Hike – open to most people who enjoy the outdoors or want to experience a straightforward hike or mountain climb at a comfortable pace with many breaks.

-(3) Moderate Hike – reasonable fitness levels required as typically a longer hike or climb with some breaks, possibly some easy scrambling, maybe winter conditions but generally open to most people.
+(3) Moderate Hike – reasonable fitness levels required as typically a longer hike or climb with some breaks, possibly some easy scrambling, maybe tougher conditions but generally open to most people.

 (4) Challenging Hike – good level of fitness required, hiking experience preferred but not essential.
-May include scrambling, some ridges, winter conditions or against the clock.
+May include scrambling, some ridges, tougher conditions or against the clock.